Best Digital Nomad Cities in the Balkans for 2026: Costs, Visas & Coworking Spaces

 Although it is more expensive than Tirana, the city is still very reasonably priced.
 A decent one-bedroom apartment in the center will cost between €500 and €700, with monthly living expenses ranging from €1,000 to €1,300.
 It may not seem like a big deal that public transportation is free, but it really does make life easier.

-Serbia doesn’t have a specific visa for digital nomads, but remote workers who can prove they have a job abroad and a good salary can live there temporarily.
+Serbia doesn’t have a specific digital nomad visa, but remote workers who can prove they have a job abroad and a good salary can live there temporarily.

 Anyone comparing coworking spaces in Tirana and Belgrade will find distinct personalities.
 Tirana’s scene feels younger, scrappier, still finding its identity.
 Belgrade’s options run deeper, more varied, with established communities and regular programming.